 Why worry about smoking cessation?

 Quitting smoking is the single-most effective way to improve patient health outcomes.
-Commercial tobacco use is responsible for more than 45,000 deaths in Canada annually, and significant additional impact on quality of life, yet nearly one in six Canadians continue to use tobacco.
+Tobacco use is responsible for more than 45,000 deaths in Canada annually, and significant additional impact on quality of life, yet nearly one in six Canadians continue to use tobacco.
 Statistics Canada indicates that 3 in 5 smokers intend to quit in the next 6 months, yet only 3-5% are successful without assistance.

 Brief contact interventions can powerfully motivate clients to make a quit attempt.

 As health professionals, you encounter people at "teachable moments" when they may be more inspired to make a change.
 Advice from a health professional can increase success with quitting by up to 30%, and a referral to one or more Smokers' Helpline services can further improve those odds.